IrinaKorbut/node-js/README.md

 ## How to use

-After installation completed to start the application, in the folder with the application, enter the following into the command line: "node caesar/caesar [options]", where options are command line parameters that determine the operation of the application (short alias and full name):
+After installation completed switch to the required branch, enter the following into the command line: "git checkout task1/caesar-cipher-cli-tool" and to start the application, enter the following into the command line: "node caesar/caesar [options]", where options are command line parameters that determine the operation of the application (short alias and full name):
 * -s, --shift: a shift
 * -i, --input: an input file
 * -o, --output: an output file